nebulaa/Infosec-tools/README.md

 5. **Parse_Website_title** - Parse the title HTML tags from a website using the beautiful soup module.
 Input - .txt file

 6. **pywappalyzer** - CLI implementation of Wappalyzer using python libraries.
+Input - .txt file

 7. **whois_lookup_with_IP** - Perform a whois lookup on a list of IP addresses.
 Input - .txt file | Output: - .csv file